DCalhas/eeg_to_fmri/blog/EEG_fMRI.md

 <<< (574, 64, 134, 10, 1) (574, 64, 64, 30, 1)
 ```

+In total, we are using 2296 instances for training the model and 574 constitute the testing set.
 After this we can start building the model presented in the first figure.
-To do this, we first unroll the hyperparameters for the neural network: learning rate, weight decay, etc:
+We first unroll the hyperparameters for the neural network: learning rate, weight decay, etc:

 ```python
 learning_rate,weight_decay ,kernel_size ,stride_size ,batch_size,latent_dimension,n_channels,max_pool,batch_norm,skip_connections,dropout,n_stacks,outfilter,local=eeg_to_fmri.parameters